What is a Cerebral Hemorrhage?

 Treatment for a cerebral hemorrhage depends on the cause of the condition, but may include surgery to remove or repair any structures within the brain that caused the bleeding, such as an aneurysm or AVM or surgery to simply stop the bleeding with a catheter that widens or closes off affected blood vessels.
 Medications may be administered to relieve symptoms of seizures, pain and swelling.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for cerebral hemorrhage such as hemorrhage from brain tumors, AVMs, trauma or other.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for cerebral hemorrhage.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for cerebral hemorrhage.
 Dr. Lipani offers image guided brain surgery and burr hole evacuation (when appropriate) for intracerebral hemorrhage including subdural hematomas, epidural hematomas and intraparenchymal hemorrhage, tailored to the needs of each patient.
-For state-of-the-art cerebral hemorrhage treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art cerebral hemorrhage treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!